-- With comfortable clothing, shoes, umbrella and a coat, you’re fineto go.
-Remember that Costa Rica is a tropical country and climate changes can happen at any time and very sudden.
+- With comfortable clothing, shoes, an umbrella and a coat, you’re fine to go.
+Remember that Costa Rica is a tropical country and climate change can happen at any time and very sudden.

 Puerto Viejo de Limón

-Puerto Viejo is located at the Caribbean Coast in Limón province.
-The whole area has its own atmosphere because of the combination of afrocaribbean, latinamerican and indigineous cultures.
+Puerto Viejo is located on the Caribbean Coast in Limón province.
+The whole area has its own atmosphere because of the combination of Afro-Caribbean, Latin American and indigenous cultures.
 Even if the journey is a little longer, around 6 hours by car, it is totally worth it...
-Of course, it’s recommended to have some stops in restaurants on the way, even more because the baby has its own needs.
+Of course, it’s recommended to have some stops in restaurants on the way, even more, because the baby has its own needs.

 Once you arrived, you can choose between several beaches.
 The experience with our little one, 4 months old, shows that the best beaches are: Gandoca - Manzanillo, Playa Chiquita, Puerto Vargas, and Cahuita.
 This just because the scenery is calmer than other places.

-- High rates of hummidity in the area, combinedwith warm temperature, will cause irritation to the smallest ones.
-It’s near mandatory to book accommodation with fans or air conditioner.
+- High rates of humidity in the area, combined with warm temperature, will cause irritation to the smallest ones.
+It’s near mandatory to book accommodation with fans or air conditioners.

-- I recommend to bring UV- inflatables to lay your baby once it gets tired, and don’t forget the sunscreen.
+- I recommend bringing UV- inflatables to lay your baby once it gets tired, and don’t forget the sunscreen.

-Tortuguero is a very quite and cool place to visit with your family, basically it’s a network of channels, rich of flora and fauna, and a small village.
+Tortuguero is a very quiet and cool place to visit with your family, basically, it’s a network of channels, rich in flora and fauna, and a small village.

 Most of the accommodations are built, to put it in a certain way, “over water” and looking towards the channel.
 Tortuguero, like Puerto Viejo, is located on Costa Rica’s Caribbean Coast.
-Best way to get here is in a package that includes transfers from / to San José, or, even better, you fly from San José to Tortuguero´s air strip.
-The last mentioned possibility saves you a lot of time, thinking on the baby´s comfort.
+The best way to get here is in a package that includes transfers from/to San José, or, even better, you fly from San José to Tortuguero´s airstrip.
+The last-mentioned possibility saves you a lot of time, thinking about the baby´s comfort.